SvitlanaAno/MastermindGame/README.md

 Four Screens, each screen is implemented as a Fragment
 - TitleFragment - dispalys screen with play button and rules button.
-- GameFragment -  dispalys available for selection number 0-7 and combinations of 4 selecte numbers, and the number of guesses left, also dispalys a list of all the  history of guesses and their feedback.
+- GameFragment -  dispalys available for selection number 0-7( in the aspect of UI view the number are fixed) and combinations of 4 selected numbers, and the number of guesses left, also dispalys a list of all the  history of guesses and their feedback.
 - ResultFragment - dispalys score of the current game and total score of user games, and restart an reset button.
 - Rules Fragment - displays the overal rules how to play the game.